peteash10/peteashton.com/pages/events.md

 July 27-29: [**Birmingham Camera Obscura**](http://bhamobscura.com) at the [Lunar Festival](http://lunarfestival.co.uk).

-September 6-16: I'll be running a new walk in the Jewellery Quarter comissioned for [Birmingham Heritage Week](http://birminghamheritageweek.co.uk).
+September 6-16: **Photo Walk**.
+I'll be running a new walk in the Jewellery Quarter comissioned for [Birmingham Heritage Week](http://birminghamheritageweek.co.uk).
 Dates tbc.

+October (date tbc): **Crit Club** at Vivid Projects.
+An opportuity for Black Hole Club members to talk about their practice or present existing or new work to the public and gain critical feedback.
+I'll be doing this one.

 Sept - Nov: [**Rivers of the World**](http://riversoftheworld.org) exhibtion touring London, Exeter and Worcester, featuring work produced by me with Worcestershire pupils.